Mohammad-Bakhtiari/fc-fedscgen/README.md

     adata: raw.h5ad # The path to the input data file in .h5ad format.
     batch_key: batch # Key for batch information in the input data.
     cell_key: cell_type # Key for cell type information in the input data.
+  smpc: True # Set to True for secure multi-party computation.
+  n_rounds: 2 # Number of rounds for federated learning.
   model:
     init_model: None # Path to the initial model; set to None to start from scratch.
     ref_model: model.pth # Path to the reference model used for correction.